 Tenor MAXIMILLIAN JANSEN is a versatile performer who excels on both the operatic and concert stage.
 Also no stranger to the world of musical theatre, he has been praised as a “compelling singer and an excellent actor”(The Saratogian) with a “warm, but penetrating voice” (The Times Union).
 As a recitalist, Maximillian is committed to using music as a tool for change through diverse, intentional programming and the exploration of contemporary and underrepresented voices.

-This 2024 season, Maximillian returns to Opera Saratoga as a Guest Artist, singing the roles of Ferrando in Così fan tutte directed by Gisela Cardenas and conducted by Ryan McAdams and Laurie Rogers, and Nicely Nicely Johnson in Guys and Dolls, directed by Mary Birnbaum and conducted by Andy Einhorn.
+In 2024, Maximillian returned to Opera Saratoga as a Guest Artist, singing the roles of Ferrando in Così fan tutte directed by Gisela Cardenas and conducted by Ryan McAdams and Laurie Rogers, and Nicely Nicely Johnson in Guys and Dolls, directed by Mary Birnbaum and conducted by Andy Einhorn.
+Maximillian also returned as a soloist at the Bard Music Festival, singing Le Récitant in Part Two of Berlioz’s L’enfance du Christ with The Orchestra Now, conducted by James Bagwell.

 During his 2022-2023 season, Maximillian was a Festival Artist at Opera Saratoga, where he performed the role of Monty Navarro in David Gram’s production A Gentleman’s Guide to Love and Murder, conducted by Laura Bergquist.
-He also sang the tenor solos in Handel’s L’Allegro, il Penseroso ed il Moderato and Haydn’s Creation with Concerts in the Village under David Smith.
+He joined the Bard Music Festival as a soloist and performed the role of Simple in Alison Moritz’s production of Vaughan Williams’ Sir John in Love He also appeared as the tenor soloist in Handel’s L’Allegro, il Penseroso ed il Moderato and Haydn’s Creation with Concerts in the Village, conducted by David Smith.

 In 2022, Maximillian was a vocal fellow in the prestigious Lehrer Vocal Institute at the Music Academy of the West where he performed the role of Triquet in Peter Kazaras’ production of Eugene Onegin, conducted by Daniela Candillari.
 He was featured in cabarets and concerts directed by James Darah, Craig Terry, and Sarah Widzer.
 That year he also presented a live premiere of a new work by David Ludwig Serkin for the YIVO Institute for Jewish Research.
 This premiere was given as part of YIVO’s Continuing Evolution: Yiddish Folksong Today, a music festival celebrating Yiddish folksong.